juniorsundar/pkms/lgsq/pages/Q2 June Demo.md

 		  :END:
 			- Works in the dev-kit, but only as a testing implementation.
 			- In order to properly deploy on V3, it needs to be added to the `manifest.json`
-		- TODO Prepare anomalous flight use-case (appropriate weights and how to add them).
+		- CANCELLED Prepare anomalous flight use-case (appropriate weights and how to add them).
-		- TODO Test single anomalous flight use-case
+		- CANCELLED Test single anomalous flight use-case
 	- DONE Figure out what the process is to install and setup the ((66605142-3ed1-4364-8797-636648594267)) id:: 665ff704-5b0e-455b-b730-49c4c89148f6
 	  :LOGBOOK: